tournesol-app/tournesol/backend/documentation/python_dependency.md

 ### langdetect
 https://github.com/Mimino666/langdetect

-Use to detect language from video titles and descptions
+Use to detect language from video titles and descriptions